 As for the metal-handled knives, most are made of anodized aluminum, which is extremely resistant to weathering and rusting.

 Either way, it is a good idea to clean your knife regularly to keep it in tip –top shape.

-A: Every state and municipality has its own jurisdiction over things like knife regulation.
+Every state and municipality has its own jurisdiction over things like knife regulation.
 Usually, the regulations are specifically targeted at blade length, with certain lengths prohibited without a permit.

 One of the best things about EDC pocket knives, though, is that they rarely have blades longer than 3 inches, which is about where most authorities like to draw the lines in terms of what is and what is not allowed.

-A: Choosing the right blade length is all about matching it with your intended use for the knife.
+Choosing the right blade length is all about matching it with your intended use for the knife.
 Are you going hunting, or just for a day hike?
 The knife’s ultimate purpose should dictate its specifications.